 Offering A Logical Critique Of King James Only Claims:

--If the King James Version translators were able to make comparisons with the texts that were available to them, then why are we not allowed to do comparisons with the ancient manuscripts that we have retrieved since the seventeen century?
-Why must we to the exclusion of all other Bible translations study from the King James?
+-If the King James Version translators were able to make comparisons with the texts that were available to them, then why are we not allowed to do comparisons with the numerous ancient manuscripts that we have discovered after the seventeen century?
+How come we cannot do the same?

 -The transmission that has been described in the above comments from the King James only advocate is the process of restoration, not preservation.

 -Did the King James translators somehow obtain a perfect translation of the Scriptures?
-If so, then why can we not use them instead of the King James Version?
+If so, then why can we not use it instead of the King James Version?

 A Fellow Blogger Has Argued That We Can Only Rely On The King James Bible Translation Because Modern Bible Translations Are A Product Of Some Vatican Conspiracy: